edugca/PhD_Thesis/(2021) An Unpleasant Coincidence for Monetary Policy - Risky Assets and Fiscal Limits/README.txt

 1) Copy all files and subfolders in the Paper's folder in GitHub to a local folder in your computer
 2) In MatLab, open the file mainScript.m
-3) Run all the script in order
+3) Run all the script in order and following the instructions in there